 Sui and Tang Dynasties

 After the Sui Dynasty ended the turmoil and chaos of the Wei, Jin, and Northern Dynasties, a unified nation was re-established, laying a solid foundation for the prosperity of the Tang Dynasty.
-Influenced by , the image of the phoenix in the Sui Dynasty not only had the elegance and thinness of the previous dynasty but also gradually showed the vigorous momentum of contemporary unification.
+Influenced by the times, the image of the phoenix in the Sui Dynasty not only had the elegance and thinness of the previous dynasty but also gradually showed the vigorous momentum of contemporary unification.

 In the Tang Dynasty, in the heyday of China's feudal social development, artistic works were blooming, and the artistic style was gorgeous and prosperous, free and unrestrained.
 The phoenix pattern in this period naturally reflects the thriving and lively temperament of the times.
 Phoenix patterns are often combined with flowers and plants.